 If DCSI does not grant you clearance the circumstances will be fully evaluated by a committee with representation from both the faculty and University.

-Commencing dentistry, medicine and oral health students must hold a current and approved national first-aid certificate (including cardiopulmonary resuscitation) before the end of semester one of their intake year.
+Commencing dentistry and oral health students must hold a current and approved national first-aid certificate (including cardiopulmonary resuscitation) before the end of semester one of their intake year.
 The preferred first-aid certificates are Apply First Aid (HLTFA311A) or Provide First Aid (HLTAID003), issued by members of the Australian Resuscitation Council.
 For example:

 - Australian National First Aid Services (ANFAS)